LaverdeS/Multivariate-Time-Series-Classification/README.md

 <sup>source: [Google/hyperparameter-tuning-overview](https://cloud.google.com/ai-platform/training/docs/hyperparameter-tuning-overview)</sup>

 #### For Getting the Data Ready (all models)
+- Seed Value: for any random process (sampling and weights initialization)
 - Normalize by Value: bool: [True, False]
 - Data Splits: work only with latest 5 attempts for each participant or work only with the 5 cleanest attempts
 - Data Cleaning: outliers and preprocessing